Multimedia resources

 Multilingual word processing

-Multilingual word processing is possible in all standard PC clusters.
+Multilingual word processing is possible in all standard University of Manchester PC clusters.

 You can type accented characters for many Western European (and other) languages in any Windows program by holding down the ALT key and typing a four-digit character code.
 If you are using Microsoft Word, you can also type accented characters using a special set of keyboard shortcuts which are quite easy to remember.
 Both methods are detailed in the following PDF document: